1976 Horatio Alger Award Winner

 In 1964, Neff became an active volunteer for the Republican Party.
 She served as a delegate to the Republican National Convention in 1968 and 1972.
 Later, she became a member of the Republican National Committee.

 While mopping the kitchen floor one day, she received a telephone call from the White House asking her to interview for the position of United States Treasurer.
-To prepare for her interview, Neff reports that she read Norman Vincent Peale's Power of Positive Thinking.
+To prepare for her interview, Neff reported that she read Norman Vincent Peale's Power of Positive Thinking.
 While serving as the nation's 35th Treasurer, she was also appointed national director of the United States Savings Bonds Division.

 Of her Horatio Alger Award, Neff says, "It is a special honor in my life.
 All the Horatio Alger members inspire me."* Deceased